Sarah Heffron Advisory & Consulting

 Most transformation approaches start with a solution.
 A methodology to apply, a framework to implement, a programme to run.
 The diagnosis, if it happens at all, is shaped by the answer that's already been chosen.

 I start with the system.
-Before any design work begins, I need to understand which structural failures are present, how they connect, and what the operating model is actually producing versus what it was designed to produce.
+Before any design work begins, I need to understand which structural failures are present: where scaling or complexity has outpaces the design, how they connect, and what the operating model is actually producing versus what it was designed to produce.

 The work is also continuous across phases.
 The person who does the diagnostic is the same person who does the design, and if you choose, the same person who leads the transformation.
 No handover between phases, no junior team interpreting a senior partner's framework.